 The first wind turbines used to produce electricity date back to the 1970s.
 In France today, wind power is the second most used renewable energy source behind hydropower.
-It supplies almost 5% of national electricity requirements (8,3% in 2022, that is 37.9 TWh).
+It supplies more than 8% of national electricity requirements (8,3% in 2022, that is 37.9 TWh).

-In France, wind power supplies almost 5% of national electricity requirements.
+In France, wind power supplies more than 8% of national electricity requirements.

 Wind energy is produced thanks to the force exerted by the wind on the blades of a rotor.

-The rotor generally has 2 or 3 blades rotating around a horizontal axis.
-The sweep diameter of these blades ranges from 80 to almost 200 meters.
+In its most common configuration, the rotor has 3 blades rotating around a horizontal axis.
+The sweep diameter of these blades ranges from 80 to more than 200 meters.
 The longer the blades, the greater the electricity production capacity.